Interacting Urns on Directed Networks with Node-Dependent Sampling and Reinforcement: Interacting Urn Process

-In fact, it is easy to see that a cycle graph with an odd number of de-preferential nodes does not admit a valid partition whereas, a cycle graph with an even number of de-preferential nodes has a valid partition. \end{example} In the next section (Section~\ref{sec:conv}), we state and prove the convergence and synchronisation results for $\bZ^t$.
+In Section~\ref{sec:conv}, we state and prove the convergence and synchronisation results for $\bZ^t$.
+In particular, we show that when all $q_i \in \{0,1\}$ the limiting behaviour of the interacting urn process depends on whether the underlying graph admits a partition or not.
 In Section~\ref{sec:fluc}, we prove CLT type limit theorems for $\bZ^t$.
-In the last section (Section~\ref{sec:sim}), we discuss some examples with simulations.
+Finally, in Section~\ref{sec:sim}, we discuss some examples with simulations and applications in opinion dynamics.